arturkw/dev-notes/kafka/Exam notes.md

 - elects leader in case some brokers go down
 - stores data like: `ACL`, broker registration information, controller registration

+## Kafka Cluster
+Kafka Broker configurations such as `background.threads` can be updated in such a way that will automatically roll out the change to the entire cluster, without requiring broker restarts.
+Cluster-wide configurations can be updated dynamically across the whole cluster.

 ## KRaft
  - ZooKeeper is a separate system which makes deploying Kafka more complicated for system administrators
  - Metadata failover is near-instantaneous with KRaft